nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This guide walks you through all the features of ArtBuddy and can be used as a quick reference whenever you need any help.

-If you are a new user, We welcome you to start from our [introduction](#introduction) to get control of yourbusiness.
+If you are a new user, we welcome you to start from our [introduction](#introduction) to get control of your business.

 --------------------------------------------------------------------------------------------------------------------
 # Introduction